-Beneath the blue-green waters of Lake Roosevelt lie a half-dozen drowning victims: the towns that were flooded by the rising waters behind the Grand Coulee Dam.
-Gifford, Washington, was one of those towns.
+Beneath the blue-green waters of Lake Roosevelt lie eleven drowning victims: the towns that were flooded by the rising waters behind the Grand Coulee Dam.
+Gifford was one of those towns.

 James Gifford, the town's founder, was born in 1843 in the frontier town of Lansing, Michigan.
 His parents moved from New York to Michigan to support what would become a large family with nine children.
 It might be from them that Gifford inherited his pioneering spirit.

-When the Civil War broke out James, just 19 years old, enlisted in the Union Army.
-In 1863 he was part of a week-long assault on the Confederate Army that is remembered as The Mine Run campaign.
+When the Civil War broke out, nineteen-year-old James enlisted in the Union Army.
+In 1863 he was part of a week-long assault on the Confederate Army that is remembered as The Mine Run Campaign.
 On the fourth day of fighting, he took a bullet to his left leg, which had to be amputated.
 He was officially discharged June 15, 1864.

 On July 4th, 1873, James married Sarah Elizabeth Williams.
 The couple had four children before deciding to move to the Washington Territory in 1889.
 The family loaded up a covered wagon with all their possessions, including a china cabinet, and set out to the west.